 Having weathered a few storms in our family, seeing the lighthouses would further encourage me to be a light for others going through similar circumstances.
 Knowing that someone has walked a similar path, can make you feel better about where you are at.
-The lighthouse represents a focus to a place of safety.
+The lighthouse represents a focus on a place of safety.

-As a larger than average family, travel was not possible when our children were younger due to many job changes.
+As a larger-than-average family, travel was not possible when our children were younger due to many job changes.
 Now that my children are getting older and our family circumstances have changed, a beach trip to see some of these magnificent wonders would be wonderful.

 I am grateful that someone, many years ago, felt the need to build these sturdy buildings to help save others.”